St James' Church, Louth

 St James' Church, Louth, is the Anglican parish church of Louth in Lincolnshire, England.
-It is notable for having the third tallest spire in the whole of the United Kingdom.
-The church was the site of the Lincolnshire Rising, starting in October 1536 and led by the vicar, who was hanged, drawn and quartered for his actions.
+It is notable for having the third tallest spire in the whole of the United Kingdom, and the tallest on an Anglican parish church.
+The church was the site of the start of the Lincolnshire Rising, starting in October 1536 and led by the vicar, who was hanged, drawn and quartered for his actions.